 The Institute of Macromolecular Chemistry implemented – or has implemented – a number of projects focused on the basic research, industrial research and development of human resources (almost 400 projects over the last decade).
 As for the basic and industrial research, the projects have been supported by both domestic grant agencies and the European Union and not least by private companies from the Czech Republic and abroad.

 IMC is also an important educational centre for doctoral studies in polymer science in the Czech Republic.
 The institute cooperates with a number of universities in particular in Prague – with the University of Chemistry and Technology, Charles University and the Czech Technical University in Prague.
-Currently, the institute is educating about 50 Ph.D. students in various doctoral programs, which makes it the most important centre of doctoral studies in this field in the Czech Republic.
-Additionally, every year about ten foreign students participate to a ten-month course in polymer science under the auspices of UNESCO and IUPAC (International Union of Pure and Applied Chemistry).
+Currently, the institute is educating about 50 PhD students in various doctoral programs, which makes it the most important centre of doctoral studies in this field in the Czech Republic.
+Additionally, every year about ten foreign students participate in a ten-month course in polymer science under the auspices of UNESCO and IUPAC (International Union of Pure and Applied Chemistry).

 Center of supramolecular systems and self-association processes (SUPRAMOL)

 Studies of supramolecular organization in polymers rank among the key issues in modern polymer science.
 This forms a knowledge basis for other IMC research programmes, especially for those directed to nanostructured polymer materials on the one hand and biomacromolecular polymer systems for nanomedicine and diagnostics on the other.